abrookins/andrewbrookins.com/_posts/2020-06-21-tools-and-techniques-for-recording-audio-and-video-at-home-with-ipads-and-iphones.md

 I was *supposed* to record these videos in a posh studio down in Mountain View, California, but COVID-19 had other plans.

-So, for the past six months, I’ve had to learn how to record professional audio and video from home, using just an iPad and iPhone.
+So, for the past six months, I’ve had to learn how to record professional audio and video from home, using an iPad Pro and iPhone 8.
 In this post, I cover the tools, apps, and techniques I use to get my job done.

 ## The Script